AIDOVECL: AI-generated Dataset of Outpainted Vehicles for Eye-level Classification and Localization: Methods and Setup

 \subsection{Vehicle Classification and Localization}

-\paragraph{Model Training.} In this study, we utilize the YOLO (You Only Look Once) object detection framework \citep{redmon2016you}, specifically employing the YOLOv8 model \citep{ultralytics_docs}.
-We begin by loading a pretrained YOLOv8 model, which provides a robust starting point due to its weights being trained on a comprehensive dataset.
-The training process is conducted over 1000 epochs, using a batch size of 32, an initial learning rate of 0.01, and an image size of 512x512 pixels.
-An early stopping patience of 20 is set to prevent overfitting to the training data.
-For the augmented dataset, which is double the size, we double the batch size to 64 and initial learning rate to 0.02, maintaining the same number of model weight updates and ensuring effective learning progress.
-This approach leverages the efficiency and accuracy of pretrained models while adapting them to the unique characteristics of our dataset, assessing the object detection capabilities of AIDOVECL as a method to augment real vehicle images.
+\paragraph{Model Training.} In this study, we utilize the YOLOv8 (You Only Look Once) object detection framework \citep{redmon2016you}, specifically employing the YOLOv8 model \citep{ultralytics_docs} along with four other previously mentioned models (FCOS, RetinaNet, SSD, and FasterRCNN).
+We begin by loading pretrained models, which provide a robust starting point due to their weights being trained on a comprehensive dataset.
+The training process is conducted over 1000 epochs with an early stopping patience of 20 to prevent overfitting to the training data, using a batch size of 4.
+The learning rates were fixed at $2 \times 10^{-3}$ for FCOS, $4 \times 10^{-3}$ for RetinaNet, $1 \times 10^{-3}$ for SSD, and $8 \times 10^{-3}$ for Faster R-CNN, while YOLOv8 used Ultralytics’ default learning-rate configuration—including a starting rate of $0.01$, final fraction of $0.01$, warm-up over 3 epochs with momentum ramping from $0.8$ and bias learning rate of $0.1$, SGD momentum of $0.937$, weight decay of $0.0005$, and a linear learning rate decay schedule with cosine one-cycle scheduling disabled by default.